llvm/llvm-zorg/premerge/cluster-management.md

 - llvm-premerge-linux-service
 - llvm-premerge-windows

-Definition for each pool is in [Architecture overview](architecture.md).
+Definitions for each pool is in [Architecture overview](architecture.md).

 If you click on a pool, example `llvm-premerge-linux`, you will see one instance group, and maybe several nodes.